ben842002/hiragana-seito-defense-project-files/README.md

-# Hiragana Seito Defense
+# Hiragana Seito Defense Project Files
-Ongoing project files for a Unity game titled Hiragana Seito Defense
+Ongoing project files for a Unity game titled Hiragana Seito Defense.
+Test build can be played in the browser: https://ben842002.github.io/hiragana-seito-defense/